The 2019 Tim Russert Summer Groove was held on August 17th, 2019

 In 2009, the event was renamed to honor Tim, and the Tim Russert Spirit of Hope Award was established to continue his legacy.
 The award is presented to individuals who are ardent supporters of not only the Nantucket Boys & Girls Club, but are also philanthropic within the broader Nantucket community.
 The award is intended to emanate Tim’s enthusiasm and genuine desire to care and give hope to Nantucket’s youth.
 Past recipients include Lucile W. Hays, Maureen Hackett, Chuck Geschke, Robin and EJ Harvey, Richard Glidden, Zona V. Tanner-Butler, Thomas Bresette, John Loose and Robert Dane.

-This year we are honored Maureen Orth and Luke Russert will accept the award in recognition of Tim’s commitment to the Boys & Girls Club and their commitment to carry on the tradition.
+This year we honored Maureen Orth and Luke Russert who accepted the award in recognition of Tim’s commitment to the Boys & Girls Club and their commitment to carry on the tradition.